caraya/personal-blog/content/blog/web-ar.md

 1. How to get consistent outdoors AR?
     * Does WebXR help with the placement of augmented elements in the real world?
+2. Can we get things other than markers to display out AR content from?
     * Are beacons (like [Physical Web](https://google.github.io/physical-web/) beacons, iBeacons or [Nearby](https://developers.google.com/nearby/) proximity API) a good way to introduce AR experiences
-2. Can we get things other than markers to display out AR content from?
 3. How do we translate 2D content to a 3D environment?
 4. Can we move from 2D to 3D and back?
 5. Can we generate multi user AR experiences?

-For more details, watch Brandon Jones' presentation at Google I/O this year for more details on WebXR.
+For more details, watch Brandon Jones' presentation at Google I/O 2018 for more details on WebXR.

 <lite-youtube videoid="1t1gBVykneA"></lite-youtube>